samuraitruong/convert-number-dotnet-core/readme.md

 Output: ONE HUNDRED AND TWENTY-FIVE DOLLAR AND FOURTY-FIVE CENTS

 ## Solutions
-I come with a simple approach. each number will have 2 part before decimal and after decimal.
+I come with a simple approach. each number will have 2 part before decimal and after the decimal.
 The number after decimal is Cents and before is Dollars amount
 ```
 Example: 123.45$
 Part1: 123$